 Consider A Natural Energy Booster

 Caffeine is often prescribed for its ability to boost energy levels.
-But if you’re looking for something naturally soothing that won’t spike your blood pressure or make you jittery, there are other alternatives.
-Natural options might include chamomile tea (tranquil), lemon balm (to induce sleep), or St. John’s Wort (which has been used as a mild antidepressant.
+But if you’re looking for something naturally health soothing that won’t spike your blood pressure or make you jittery, there are other alternatives.
+Natural options might include chamomile tea tranquil lemon balm or St. John’s Wort which has been used as a mild antidepressant.